AviatrixSystems/Docs/HowTos/transit_gateway_external_device_bgp_over_lan_workflow.rst

 - A BGP session establishes between a third-party cloud instance and Aviatrix Transit Gateway via each LAN interface in the same VPC.

-- Data plane traffic also runs between a third-party cloud instance and Aviatrix Transit Gateway via each LAN interface without a tunnel protocol such as IPSec and GRE.
+- Data plane traffic also runs between a third-party cloud instance and Aviatrix Transit Gateway via each LAN interface without a tunnel protocol such as IPsec and GRE.

 Prerequisite
 ====================